This page last updated: 4 September 2006

 Customs office 1850-1856; post office 1856-1900

 Site of the first mission station on the island, established in 1820 by Rev. and Mrs. Samuel Whitney.
 Henry Whitney, Hawaii's first postmaster, was born here in 1824.
 Capt.
 Cook made his first Hawaii landing at Waimea in 1778 and it was at that time the residence of the reigning king of Kauai.
 A fort was built here in 1817 by a Prussian adventurer under service to the czar of Russia.
 Until Lihue emerged as the administrative center of Kauai around 1851, Waimea was the capital of Kauai.
 An 1867 visitor described a small village.
-Whitney described Waimea in 1875 as a "wreck of a once populous capital" and in 1880, another traveler described it as evoking "melancholy" when compared to its prior greatness.
-Few Westerners lived in the region until sugar planting began about 1880, when Waimea Plantation was formed.
+Whitney, who lived his early boyhood years there, described Waimea in 1875 as a "wreck of a once populous capital" and in 1880, another traveler described it as evoking "melancholy" when compared to its prior greatness.
+Few Westerners lived in the region until about 1880 when Waimea Plantation was formed.
 Waimea Sugar Mill was built in 1884.
 In 1888, Waimea had three general stores, with Hofgaard running the largest one.
 There was also a coffee saloon, a Chinese store and a small sugar estate with a mill.
 Waimea District had a population of 2,082 in 1853 and decreased to 1,197 by 1878.
-Growth increased the population significantly: 1,762 in 1884, 2,739 in 1890, 4,431 in 1896 and 5,996 in 1900.
+The sugar industry increased the population significantly: 1,762 in 1884, 2,739 in 1890, 4,431 in 1896 and 5,996 in 1900.

 238.02